England and Wales Cricket Board: All Stars Cricket

 All Stars Cricket is the ECB's entry-level participation programme for boys and girls aged between five and eight.
 It consists of eight one-hour sessions over eight weeks and the emphasis is on fun and activity.

 The programme is designed for all children who are new to cricket and focuses on the sport's specific skills, as well as activity and teamwork in general.

 In 2019, more than 67,000 children took part in sessions at more than 2,200 clubs.

+Disability Premier League (DPL)

+In 2021, the ECB launched the Disability Premier League (DPL), a T20 competition bringing together players from three different disability groups – Physical Disability (PD), Learning Disability (LD) and Hearing Impairment/Deaf.
+The DPL sits between county cricket at the England international setups in the ECB Disability Cricket pathway.
+It is designed to benefit disability cricket in a number of ways, including promoting the sport to a new audience and encouraging new players to take up the sport.

+There are four teams with 16 players in each squad (64 players overall).
+Every year, the squads are selected through a draft.
+Each squad has roughly five players from each impairment, who are also tiered to ensure each team is as evenly balanced as possible.
+Each disability group must bowl at least 20% of a team's overs, meaning a minimum of four overs are to be bowled at least one player from the PD, LD and Deaf pool.